iskandr/shiver/README.md

 shiver
 ======
+*a shiver of sharks, biting and tearing, until all is consumed*

 A multi-threaded work queue for functions compiled with [llvmpy](http://http://www.llvmpy.org/).
 Give *shiver* a function whose last argument is an index (or multiple indices) and a description of the